Feeling Antisocial? Alone? Both? 3 Common ADHD Friendship Challenges

 “Going out to dinner sounds great when I’m setting it up, but I don’t feel the same way in five days.”
 How to find friends, keep commitments, and build lasting relationships.

-Maintaining friendships is hard work for most adults with attention deficit hyperactivity disorder (ADHD).
+Maintaining friendships is hard work for most adults with attention deficit hyperactivity disorder (ADHD or ADD).
 It means making commitments and following through, neither of which are big strengths of ours.
 If we wind up canceling or, worse, forgetting about a coffee date or movie night altogether, we feel guilty, frustrated, and worse than if we hadn’t agreed to meet.

 Then there’s the fact that those with ADHD need more time alone than others do, to give their busy brains a rest, which can come across as feeling antisocial.
 Sometimes I think that Attention Deficit Disorder should be called Attention Surplus Disorder.
 After a stimulating day at work, sorting through to-do lists and reminding ourselves to stay on task, deciding whether to see a friend or indulge in some personal time is tough.
 Some clients tell me that they often force themselves to go out with friends, but at a cost: They wind up feeling resentful and exhausted, because they sacrificed the quiet time that they need.

 One way to make socializing more enjoyable is to forge friendships with those who share common interests and are OK with making tentative plans or doing something on the spur of the moment.
 Having friends is key to living a happy life, but what works for most people may not work well for someone with ADHD.
 Three ADDitude readers told us about their friendship challenges, and I devised strategies to meet them:

 Friendship Problem: “I Worry I Don’t Have Enough Friends”